dafer45/TBTK/README.md

 ```

 # License
-TBTK is free software that is licensed under the Appache 2.0 license (see the file
+TBTK is free software that is licensed under the Apache 2.0 license (see the file
 "License").
 Please give attribution in accordance with the "Cite" section below.

 ### Third party license